craftykate/cipher/README.md

 To turn "Gwvh gw o hsfqsg srcq!" back into English go through the program again but enter number 2 to decode.

+## How to use

+- Download `cipher.rb` to the folder of your choice

+- Navigate your terminal window to that folder and type in `ruby cipher.rb`.

+- Follow the instruction in your terminal window!

 ## How it works

 - It takes each letter and shifts it forward by the number given (in our case above, 14).